John Woodcock (American football)

-John Maurer Woodcock (March 19, 1954 – August 23, 1998) was an American football defensive lineman who played professionally in the National Football League (NFL).
+John Maurer Woodcock (March 19, 1954 – August 23, 1998) was an American professional football defensive lineman who played professionally in the National Football League (NFL).

 Early years

 He attended Washington High School in Fremont, California.

 Career

 Woodcock was a standout defensive tackle under Coach Larry Price at the University of Hawaii (1974–1975).
-He was a third-round selection in the 1976 NFL Draft of the Detroit Lions and went on to play for the Lions (1976–1980) and the San Diego Chargers (1981–1982).
+He was a third-round selection in the 1976 NFL draft of the Detroit Lions and went on to play for the Lions (1976–1980) and the San Diego Chargers (1981–1982).

 Death

 He died from a heart attack at his home in Fremont at the age of 44.
 The song "In Every Age" was dedicated to his memory by sacred music composer Janèt Sullivan Whitaker.